Telephone 217500000 (ext.22556)

 Curriculum Vitae Download •

-I recently completed my PhD in Ecology by the University of Lisbon within the ESFE (Environmental Stress & Functional Ecology) research group of cE3c.
-In my thesis I studied the spatial and successional dynamics of stabilized dune xerophytic shrubs in SW Portugal.
+I am a biologist with broad interests in Plant community ecology, and in particular with the flora of Mediterranean semiarid environments.
+I completed my PhD in Ecology in 2016 by the University of Lisbon within the ESFE (Environmental Stress & Functional Ecology) research group of cE3c.
+During my PhD I studied the spatial and successional dynamics of stabilized dune xerophytic shrubs in SW Portugal.